PRODUCTSVisit

 Fire resistance is such an important topic and one that we take seriously at Stramit.

-• Controlled – spans that conform to AS1562.1 but require minimal careful foot traffic only on the designated foot path.
+• Controlled – spans that conform to AS 1562.1:2018 but require minimal careful foot traffic only on the designated foot path.
 Suggested for use only where occasional aesthetic imperfections from foot traffic are acceptable.

-Stramit's SharpLine® cladding is manufactured from G300 colour coated steel or zinc-aluminium alloy coated steel.
-In some locations galvanised and severe environments colour coated steel may be available by arrangement.
+Stramit’s SharpLine® cladding is manufactured from G300 colour coated steel, aluminium-zinc-magnesium or zinc-aluminium alloy coated steel.
+In some locations severe environment colour-coated steel may be available by arrangement.

 The minimum roof slope for Sharpline® cladding is 3 degrees (1 in 20).
 Please note: Roof pitches below 7.5° for SharpLine® direct fix cladding, and 5.0° for SharpLine® clip fix profiles require sealed side laps.
 All roof lengths above 5.0m also require sealed side laps.

-Wide, flat profiles may be subject to "oil canning", a perceived waviness in the material.
-This may happen in any wide, flat profiles and is usually an aesthetic issue only and the structural performance is not affected.
+Wide flat profiles may be subject to “oil canning”, a perceived waviness in the material.
+This may happen in any wide, flat profiles or with thinner gauges and is usually an aesthetic issue only, with the structural performance not being affected.
+There are a number of potential causes of oil canning.
+Since

-Since many uncontrollable factors are involved, no manufacturer can realistically assure the total elimination of oil canning.
+many uncontrollable factors are involved, no coil manufacturer or roll former can realistically assure the total elimination of oil canning.

-To minimise the appearance of oil canning, use narrower profiles and lighter colours in matt finishes, and ensure the sub structure is in a flat pane and fasteners are installed correctly.
+To minimise the appearance of oil canning, use narrower profiles, lighter colours in matt finishes, ensure the sub structure is in a flat plane and fasteners are installed correctly.

-The spans shown below are based on the direct pressure testing method descibed in the current version of As1562.1 and take account of foot traffic and wind resistance including local pressure zone effects.
+The spans shown on the next page are based on the direct pressure testing method described in the current version of AS 1562.1:2018 and take account of foot traffic and wind resistance including local pressure zone effects.

-Data should only be used for buildings 7m or less in height, 1000m2 or less in area, where both length and width exceed the building height and site is unaffected by land topography.
+Data on next page applies to buildings with dimension limits given in AS 4055:2021, 7m or less in average height, 16m max width and length less than 5 times the width, where both length and width exceed the building height and site is unaffected by land topography.
+Maximum roof pitch 35°.
+Refer to AS 4055:2021 for more detail.

-Data for the most popular profiles are shown below.
+Designs for the most popular profiles are shown in table below.

-* Where roof pitch is less than 10 degrees, use spans given in red italics for roof corners.
+* Where roof pitch < 10 degrees, use spans given in red font for roof corners, or where roof pitch ≥ 10 degrees, use spans in red italics at the ridge/edge corners.
 Internal spans must have both end spans 20% shorter.

 + SharpLine® cladding to be fixed to minimum 15mm thick CD Grade plywood base at spans given in the table above.
 Maximum span of plywood 600mm